ajferrara/Telling-Stories-with-Data/final_project_part2_aferrara.md

 #### Call to Action
-Show a picture of a happy Tesla owner.
+Show a picture of a Tesla in nature

 ## Method and Medium